mfjoel01/Genomic-Data-Privacy-Simulation/README.md

 # Genomic Data Privacy Simulation

 This repository contains scripts and workflows for simulating genomic data and evaluating privacy-preserving techniques across multiple analysis stages.
-Pipelines are organized by numbered folders that roughly follow the order of execution, from data preparation through method comparison.
+Pipelines are organized by numbered folders that follow the order of execution, from data preparation through method comparison.

 ## Repository structure
 - `0_Prep/` – utilities for preparing simulation inputs and shared resources.